skc-charchit/NLP-End-to-End-Project-for-E-Commerce-Website/README.md

 3. Building a Chatbot

 ### Data Collection (Web Scraping)
-We will be using BeautifulSoup to scrape the data from the website.
+We will be using BeautifulSoup or Selenium to scrape the data from the website.

 ### Data Preprocessing
 We will be using NLTK and Spacy to preprocess the data.